 Click here to learn more about the new Inflation Reduction Act.
 To best understand how the new Clean Energy Credit might apply to you, reach out to your local New Brunswick solar installation expert.

 Some solar incentives are often also provided at the state and local level.
 As with federal incentives, these may include tax credits, rebates and more.
 Incentives may be given by the state of New Jersey, or by your county or municipality.
 Some incentives might only be available for a limited time, while others are ongoing.

 Next Steps for Installing Solar in New Brunswick

-Solar incentives may come from your local utlity company, the New Jersey government or the federal government.
-The large number of incentives available has helped nationwide use of solar energy increase greatly in the last 15 years.
-Reaching out to your local New Brunswick solar panel installation expert is the right first step towards making sure you get all the incentives you qualify for when you switch to solar energy.
+You can receive solar incentives from the federal government and the New Jersey government, as well as from your local utility company.
+The growing availability of solar initiatives over the last 15 years has helped increase solar adoption nationwide.
+Reaching out to your local New Brunswick solar panel installation company is a great first step towards getting all the incentives you qualify for when you switch to solar energy.